Are you financially prepared to retire, or just hoping for the best?

 Health issues and associated costs

 Just because we’re living longer doesn’t necessarily mean we’re living better.
 According to the Australian Institute of Health and Welfare (AIHW), Australians are now living about a quarter of a century longer than we were 100 years ago.
 That’s the good news – and it has much to do with a marked decrease in infant and child mortality.
-The bad news is that chronic ‘lifestyle diseases’ are currently taking a huge toll on our health in the 21st century.
+The bad news is that chronic ‘lifestyle diseases’ are currently taking a huge toll on our health.

 AIHW research shows that chronic diseases (cancer, cardiovascular disease, diabetes, etc.) are the leading cause of disability, illness and death – and were responsible for 90% of all deaths in 2011.
 Their findings also show that only 8 percent of Aussie adults eat enough vegetables, less than half of us eat enough fruit and over 63% of us are overweight or obese.
-Poor health habits combined with an aging population create a potentially expensive combination not just for individual retirees, but for an already stretched national health system4 .
+Poor health habits combined with an aging population create a potentially expensive combination.
+Not only for individual retirees, but for an already stretched national health system4 .

 What all this means is that you have to expect medical costs, whether in the form of prescription medications, hospital stays or trips to the doctor, to rise as you age.
 And these extra costs should be factored in to your decision about when to retire, and how much money you’ll need to do so without hardship.